rohilG/bash-to-zsh/README.md

-# bash-to-zsh
+# Dotfiles
-Integrating to zsh.
+Integrating to zsh and using tmux